mityax/gnutev/README.md

 2 DATEV-compatible files successfully created.
 ```

-### Further customization
+#### Further customization
 GnuTev offers some more arguments to customize your export.
 You can view it's usage
 using `python3 gnutev/main.py --help`:

 ```
-usage: gnucash/main.py [--financial-year-start FINANCIAL_YEAR_START] [--output-folder OUTPUT_FOLDER] [--title TITLE] accounts-csv-export transactions-csv-export
+usage: gnutev/main.py [-h] [--financial-year-start FINANCIAL_YEAR_START] [--output-folder OUTPUT_FOLDER] [--title TITLE] [--no-check-exports-order] accounts-csv-export transactions-csv-export

 positional arguments:
-  accounts-csv-export       The path to the Account Tree CSV file exported from GnuCash transactions-csv-export   The path to the Transactions CSV file exported from GnuCash
+  accounts-csv-export   The path to the Account Tree CSV file exported from GnuCash transactions-csv-export
+                        The path to the Transactions CSV file exported from GnuCash

 options:
-  -h, --help                Show this help message and exit --financial-year-start FINANCIAL_YEAR_START
+  -h, --help            show this help message and exit --financial-year-start FINANCIAL_YEAR_START
                         Start of the financial year in YYYY-MM-DD.
 If omitted, Jan 1 is used for each year --output-folder OUTPUT_FOLDER
                         Path to the output folder to place DATEV files in.
-Default: current folder
-  --title TITLE             Title of the exported DATEV files
+Default: current folder --title TITLE         Title of the exported DATEV files --no-check-exports-order
+                        Do not check and correct the order in which input files are given.
+This flag is usually not needed.
 ```

+### Via Nautilus

+In Nautilus, just select the two CSV files exported from GnuCash and in the context
+menu select `Scripts` &rarr; `GnuTev.py`.
+The resulting DATEV files will be placed
+in the folder currently open in Nautilus.

 ## Using as a Python library
 GnuTev can directly be used as a Python library – you can just import it.
 When doing so,